grantmcconnaughey/Lintly/README.md

     $ pip install lintly

+Next, set the `LINTLY_API_KEY` environment variable to your GitHub API Key:

+    $ export LINTLY_API_KEY="12345"

-Next, simply pipe the output of your linter to Lintly:
+Finally, simply pipe the output of your linter to Lintly:

     $ flake8 | lintly